TangInasal/obsidian-offensive/SOC/interview prep.md

-i was hack4gov champion last year and my team went to the nationals finals i was also the 1st runner up on the recent ASEAN Virtual CTF and just days ago, i made it to the top 21 out of 780+ teams on Asia pacific region on  kaspersky CTF. currently i've been diving into malware analysis and reverse engineering, DFIR, and Threat Hunting
+i was hack4gov champion last year and my team went to the nationals finals i was also the 1st runner up on the recent ASEAN Virtual CTF and just days ago, i made it to the top 21 out of 780+ teams on Asia pacific region on  kaspersky CTF. currently i've been diving into malware analysis and reverse engineering, DFIR, and Threat Hunting.
+I am also currently documenting my malware analysis reports on my personal blog which you could absolutely read and review.

 refer to a playboook on investagating a specific category of alert